 Animal cruelty investigators may work for a number of agencies responsible for criminal justice or focused on animal rights.
 They may be employed by law enforcement agencies and serve in roles similar to police officers.
 They may work for non-profit agencies like humane societies, animal shelters, or organization like PETA.
 They may also work for animal control services, employed by federal, state, or local governments.

-Can I Become an Animal Cruelty Investigator?
+How To Become an Animal Cruelty Investigator

 Animal Cruelty Investigator Salary Data